vivanov-vivo/azure-exercise/README.md

 1. Created a trial Azure subscription to work within Azure.
 2. Developed ARM templates to automate the creation of:
    - Two Azure Storage Accounts
-   - A Windows or Linux Server
+   - Linux Server
-3. Set up a Continuous Deployment (CD) pipeline in Azure DevOps for automated deployment.
+3. Set up a Continuous Deployment (CD) pipelines in Azure DevOps for automated deployment.
 4. Implemented a script to manage storage blobs, including:
-   - Creating and uploading blobs
+   - Creating and uploading blobs to one of the storages
    - Copying blobs from one storage account to another
 5. Configured metrics and monitoring for the system, which includes one server and two storage accounts, with a dashboard to display key metrics.